Picker and Stealer gave out the charges against me.

 Picker sayt, “But I myself told you of the blow that was to come.”

 “Mean you,” arrkst I, “your words that King, Queen, my Earl and all may be raised so high they would never come to earth again?
 I thought you spake of witches and their wind.”

 Then I sayt, cool, “I repeated your words to my lady mother, I do confess.
 Perchance she wrote the letter?
 What was contained therein?”

 “All know that now,” sayt Stealer.
-“We marvel that you do not.”
+“We marvel you do not.”

 “We hear tell she’s your sister,” called a minion.
 “Can we believe her?”

-“Believe me,” I sayt.
+“Then believe me,” I sayt.
 “If I or my lady mother had writ a letter, we would have slipped it in our Earl’s baggage for his servants to find.
-Why warn this Mount-Eagle, whose name I never heard before, but not out Earl?”
+Why warn this Mount-Eagle, whose name I never heard before, but not our Earl?”

 “Your ladyships,” sayt I. “Permit me, your most humble servant, to take my leave.”